GrinonBarrett/Taksidos/Core Rules/Creatures/Legendary Creatures/Arloukuazh.md

 ### Arloukuazh
 A true dragon of greed.
-He has conquered the ancient homeland of the Yasani, among its neighbors, and slain their king.
+He has conquered the ancient homeland of the Yasani, along with its neighbors, and slain their king.
 His taxations and militant expansion have birthed a tyranical regime.
 He is cunning and among the few dragons to ever convince other dragons to serve under him.

 **Creature Type**: He is a drakomadeia.